dbkblk/rand_launcher/README.md

 The next step is to implement an option the make the mod auto-start when launching Civilization.
 Then i'll try to make a GUI, but that is much harder to me at the moment.

 ## Changelog
+v0.4
+Added an option to autostart the mod

 v0.3
 Auto-detection of installation
 A menu to update, revert to the last version or cleanup the